 Rider Switch is Disney’s service that allows guests with small children to take turns riding bigger rides, while another person/people wait with the little one.

-Seeing as Journey of Water isn’t a ride, we can say with confidence that Rider Switch will not be offered here.
+Seeing as Journey of Water isn’t a ride, Rider Switch is not offered here.

 What to Expect When You Visit